arkajyotimitra/arkajyotimitra.github.io/_pages/about.md

 ---

-I am a 4th year PhD student in the Computer Science and Engineering ([CSE](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse)) department at [University of Texas at Arlington studying](https://www.uta.edu) studying perception systems and their vulnerabilities against adversarial attacks, achieving safer driving in autonomus vehicles.
+I am a 4th year PhD student in the Computer Science and Engineering ([CSE](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse)) department at [University of Texas at Arlington](https://www.uta.edu) specializing in perception systems and their resilience against adversarial attacks.
+My research focus lies in developing attack vectors as well as defenses to ensure that autonomous vehicles can navigate safely in adversarial terrain.
 I am part of [Cyber-physical Systems Security (CSS)](https://csslab.uta.edu) lab where I pursue my research under the guidance of Dr. Habeeb Olufowobi.